Git-Jutsu/SulaplexaLanding/README.md

 # SulaplexaLanding
-A landing page made with HTML and CSS
+A landing page for Sulaplexa made with HTML and CSS.
+The landing page comes with a nav bar that when hovered over changes color, allowing the user to see what link their cursur is currently on.